abushaah/CanadianBanksFXRates/README.md

 3. In the terminal, run the command `docker-compose up --build`

 ### Notes
-Auto-refresh is enabled for this app for code changes If auto-refresh is taxing on CPU, adjust backend/package.json/scripts to the following:
+Auto-refresh is enabled for this app for code changes.

+If auto-refresh is taxing on CPU, adjust package.json/scripts to the following:
 - Frontend: `"start": "react-scripts start"`
 - Backend: `"dev": "nodemon index.js"`